Out NW Inaugural Issue Now Out!

 It took a long time that evening to process and come to terms with my very new, very complicated feelings about the things I had just seen and heard.
 My entire view of the United States had been turned on its head, yet again.
 And this, just when I thought I had come to terms with most of the other heinous, evil shit in my country’s history.

 I remember the roughly first time it happened—the first time I questioned my country’s motives.
 It was around the time I first saw Fahrenheit 9/11 in 2004, three years into a six-year enlistment and not that long after we’d just sent U.S. forces into Iraq under false pretenses.
-Next was in college when I learned the true story about westward expansion and studied Native American history more extensively.
+The next was in college, when I learned the true story about westward expansion and studied Native American history more extensively.
 And then when I studied Vietnam.
 And Kent State.
 And learned about Stonewall.
 And the War on Drugs.
 Trickle-down economics.
 WMD’s in Iraq.
 Ad infinitum

 It wasn’t the first time I’d questioned things.
 Around the age of 9 or 10, my mother gave me a shirt that read “question authority” in large, bold font.
 She had leaned in and told me something along the lines of “Question everything, okay, Buddy?”
 From then on, questioning things became a core piece of my persona that I would end up taking with me everywhere in my life, to the grave annoyance of both my military superiors and erstwhile lovers.